 "Don't say he like that mum."
 Davey sighed, also rising and then walking round to his mother's side.

-"Seriously though," he tried again as he pulled the knife out, "I told you before that I talked to Mac and it's cool that he's not coming.
-We're not exactly close or anything, he's been all weird lately."
+"Seriously, though," he tried again as he pulled the knife out, "I told you before that I talked to Mac and it's cool that he's not coming.
+We're not exactly close or anything, and he's been all weird lately."

 Mrs Lawrence snatched the knife back and began to efficiently cut the cake up into pieces in a no-nonsense 'I don't want to talk about this anymore' sort of way.

 I was glad she was being melodramatic as it meant no-one had noticed my reaction.
 I had almost dropped all the plates I'd been holding when Davey had said 'Mac', and had to quickly dump them on the draining board as my fingers felt numb.
 It was so long since I'd actually heard his name spoken aloud, I simply hadn't been prepared for it.